SaxionAMI/Project-Approach-Tool/README.md

 The rule engine allows teachers to fully customize feedback.
 Meanwhile, students can choose which kinds of feedback they want to get, in order to tailor to as many students and project types as possible.
 The virtual teacher was developed by Robin van Alst, a Saxion HBO-ICT software engineering student for his graduation project.

+### v4 - Project Update - May/June 2021

+In version 4, the project was updated and an improvement of development was the main focus.
+Changes to functionality that the client wanted was added, (such as dragging of cards), and tests for both backend and frontend were created.
+A pipeline was created for GitLab which runs the tests and if the testing stage passes autodeploys the website once the pipeline is complete.
+Version 3 was developed by a HBO-IT group consisting of Siyovush Tokhir, Henry Wright, Simona Ilieva, Yibing Chen, and Oleksii Soloviov.